pslib-cz/2022l4web-css-typographic-library-MarciPhan/README.md

     class="all-caps" for CAPS text
     class="bold" for bold text
-    class="small" for small text (size is 0.85 of normal text)
+    class="small" for small text (size is 0.6 of normal text) class="typing" for text typing animation

 Quotes